The steps to follow to adjust the basic parameters of a Hosting service that belongs to a Cloud are as follows:

 In the second option, "Restore this configuration", you will be able to restore the configuration you are selecting.

-To restore it, you just have to write the random word that is requested to confirm the restoration of the configuration file and, finally, click on "Yes, restore now".
+To restore it, just type the random word that is requested to confirm the restoration of the configuration file and finally click "Yes, restore now".

-In the third and last option, "Comments on configuration", you can add comments on each of the configurations you have.
-These comments can be very useful if they are used as reminders, since they will not affect the PHP file.
+In the third and last option, "Comments on configuration", you will be able to add comments on each of the configurations you have.
+These comments can be very useful if used as reminders, since they will not affect the PHP file.